-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The Town has two items that meet this criterion, contributions made to the pension plan in the 2020 fiscal year and OPEB deferrals.
-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
+In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of This separate financial statement element, Deferred resources.
+Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
+The Town has three items that meet this criterion, pension deferrals, and OPEB deferrals for the 2021 fiscal year.
+In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
 The Town has several items that meet the criterion for this category - property taxes receivable, pension deferrals, OPEB deferrals, and prepaid taxes.